lrisviel/markdown/README.md

 **This github page contains many gif and png images, and it is a better choice to wait your browser before reading it.**

 ![gif0](https://raw.githubusercontent.com/lrisviel/markdown/master/github/gif0.gif)

+The new tool, color anchor, enable you to control the color of your painting with great stability.
+In most cases, you can use this tool to control the global color of the painting.